-If you own your own business or are looking to start a small business the IRS may require you to obtain a business tax number known as an Employer Identification Number or EIN.
-This number is like your businesses social security number in that each is unique for every business.
+If you own your own business or are looking to start a small business, the IRS may require you to obtain a business tax number known as an Employer Identification Number or EIN.
+This number is like your business’s social security number in that each is unique for every business.

-While these are generally associated with LLCs, LLPs, and other types of incorporation, even sole proprietors are required to get an EIN in some cases.
-As a sole proprietor, you will be required to obtain an EIN if you:
+While these are generally associated with LLCs, LLPs, and other types of incorporation, even sole proprietors must get an EIN in some cases.
+As a sole proprietor, you will need to obtain an EIN if you:

 - Hire employees

 - Buy or inherit an existing sole proprietor business

 - File for bankruptcy

 Benefits of a Business Tax Number

 Even if you don’t think you will need a Business Tax Number or Tax ID number, it’s a good idea to get one as many banks may require it to open a business account.
 Additionally, these numbers help with:

 - Identity theft.
 As an independent contractor, you need to provide your social security number or tax number to your clients.
 Otherwise, they are required to hold 28% of your payments.